 I could go on and on about how we live in a world with constantly shortening attention spans and how shoppers now want everything tailor-made for them and to be served on a silver platter with the minimum effort.
 While all that is true, the point is how to get that done.

 eCommerce personalization presents relevant and engaging content according to the preferences of the individual.
 Putting the customer at the center of the online shopping experience, a personalization software combines the knowledge of an experienced real-life salesperson with the ease and accessibility of the online experience to give users a tailor-made shopping journey.

 Working on its own, a product recommendation software still does not provide the one-on-one experience, as it depends on common behavioral trends of shoppers to make recommendations.
 To some extent, it is still based on the information a shopper provides, which often involves using vague search terms that can’t always point towards the right product.

 And this is where Artificial Intelligence (AI) comes to play.
 When you combine the speed and power of AI with the persuasive competencies of a personalization platform, you will be able to harness the true potential of offering a personalized shopping experience to your shoppers.
 AI powered eCommerce personalization allows you to ‘learn’ what your customers desire and enables you to personalize the experience to go in line with their preferences, which automatically leads to higher conversions, greater customer retention and sustainable growth in terms of revenue.

 In a recent Business Insider study, it was revealed that 85% of customer interactions will be managed without a human by 2020.

 AI is being applied in online retail across the entire product and service cycle – from sales and CRM and product recommendations, to manufacturing, logistics and payment services.

-Things you can achieve with AI-driven personalization
+Things you can achieve with an AI-driven personalization software